 Keep in mind that the track to the bottom of Tumpak Sewu Waterfall is extremely dangerous.
-It is much harder than the previous route leading to Panorama Post.
+It is much harder than the previous route leading to the Panorama post.
 If tourists step on an unsteady rock or get tripped, it can cost their lives.
 As for adrenaline junkies, this kind of ordeal might be a fun challenge for them.

-From Panorama Post, it takes about a painstaking 400-meter-walk to the valley below.
-Massive unstable rocks, slippery moss, blood-sucking leeches, are some obstacles to name few.
+From Panorama Post, it takes about a painstaking 500-meter-walk to the valley below.
+Massive unstable rocks, slippery moss, and blood-sucking leeches are some obstacles to name a few.
 Sometimes, visitors have to climb down, or at least half-crawl, sharp rocky surfaces.
 They also have to walk against the strong currents of a shallow creek.
 The journey back and forth including exploring the waterfall would take 2 to 3 hours.

 Finally, the moment everyone has been waiting (or fighting) has arrived.
 Like a marathon finish line, the waterfalls are like a prize for the weary wanderers.
 White lines of water, flowing down from hundreds of meters above, cover the slopes.
 Some waterfalls have more volume of water while some others have less.

 Therefore, some look bigger and wider whereas the others appear to be smaller in size.
 Down here, Tumpak Sewu Waterfall is even more breathtaking than the previous view from Panorama Post.
 People tend to feel dwarfed and powerless witnessing lots of waterfalls that besiege them.
 Looking up, it feels like being “trapped” at the bottom of a huge well.

 The uneven round upper edges of the canyon are very visible, decorated with viridian trees.
 There are no words just pure solemn silence in awe amidst the waterfalls’ thunderous roars.